 If a judge has approved your or the opposing party’s request to have a child custody evaluation conducted or has ordered one done on their own, it is logical that he or she would place a great amount of weight on this evidence.

-This means that the results of the evaluation will be seriously considered by the judge and will likely have a tremendous impact on your child custody or divorce case.
+This means that the evaluation results will be seriously considered by the judge and will likely have a tremendous impact on your child custody or divorce case.
 Whatever the evaluator has to say as far as recommendations are concerned will almost surely be followed by your judge.

 Best Interests of the Child

-With that said, if you and your opposing party are able to negotiate on your final orders and come together to resolve your issues prior to trial it will be in everyone’s best interests.
+With that said, if you and your opposing party can negotiate on your final orders and come together to resolve your issues before trial, it will be in everyone’s best interests.

-Furthermore, you and the other parent are better equipped to arrive at a settlement that takes into consideration all of the particular circumstances that distinguish your case from any other that goes before the judge.
+Furthermore, you and the other parent are better equipped to arrive at a settlement that considers all of the particular circumstances that distinguish your case from any other that goes before the judge.

-Judges are more apt to create cookie cutter orders based on their inability to know exactly what your family needs due to a lack of time and resources to be able to fully understand your situation.
-This is not a criticism of judges, this is just human nature.
+Judges are more apt to create cookie-cutter orders based on their inability to know exactly what your family needs due to a lack of time and resources to understand your situation fully.
+This is not a criticism of judges; this is just human nature.

 Breaking down what Best Interests of the Child means

 We all have a pretty decent idea, I think, as to what is in the Best Interests of a Child.
-Certainly what is in the best interest of my children may not be in the best interests of your children and vice versa.
-However, there are some overarching and common themes that should apply to all children who have a family law case in Texas.
+Certainly, what is in the best interest of my children may not be in the best interests of your children and vice versa.
+However, some overarching and common themes should apply to all children who have a family law case in Texas.

 Abuse and Neglect

-Being protected against abuse and neglect is probably foremost in terms of what is in the best interest of a child.
-If we start our discussion here we can build up into other concepts that are a little more aspirational.
+Being protected against abuse and neglect is probably foremost in terms of what is in the child's best interest.
+If we start our discussion here, we can build up other concepts that are a little more aspirational.
 No child should have to deal with abuse or neglect.